 There are other benign skin growths that can look like tags on the neck and chest.
 The most common are seborrheic keratosis, which I like to call barnacles.
 These may actually flatten out a little with Retin A because Retin A exfoliates off the top layer of dead skin that is often extra thick on top of a barnacle.

 To help reduce the number and size of seborrheic keratosis that are shaped like skin tags, I have my patients use a combination of physical and AHA exfoliation in my practice.
-The two best treatments are in my body exfoliation kits (which is why I made the kits!).
-They include my Ultra Fast Body Skin Smoothing Kit and my Glytone AHA Body Skin Care Kit.
-These use strong glycolic acid to loosen the “glue” holding dead cells together in the excessively thick stratum corneum.
+The best treatment is with my Ultra-Fast Triple Action Body Smoothing Kit.
+This kit uses strong glycolic acid to loosen the "glue" holding dead cells together in the excessively thick stratum corneum.
 Then the rough shower cloth helps slough-off the loose dead cells.
-These kits work beautifully for all types of seborrheic keratosis (a.k.a. barnacles) and I personally use it for my own “barnacle prevention” skin care routine.
+The kit works beautifully for all types of seborrheic keratosis (a.k.a. barnacles) and I personally use it for my own "barnacle prevention" skin care routine.